awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 It's up to you how you use both of the systems together to manage your permissions, based on your needs\.
 The following examples show how the two policy systems work together\.

 **Example 1**
 In this example, both an IAM policy and an Amazon SNS policy apply to Bob\.
-The IAM policy gives him permission for `Subscribe` on any of the AWS account's topics, whereas the Amazon SNS policy gives him permission to use `Publish` on a specific topic \(topic\_xyz\)\.
+The IAM policy grants him permission for `Subscribe` on any of the AWS account's topics, whereas the Amazon SNS policy grants him permission to use `Publish` on a specific topic \(topic\_xyz\)\.
 The following diagram illustrates the concept\.

 ![\[IAM and Amazon SNS policies for Bob\]](http://docs.aws.amazon.com/sns/latest/dg/images/SNS_UnionOfPolicies.png) If Bob were to send a request to subscribe to any topic in the AWS account, the IAM policy would allow the action\.
 If Bob were to send a request to publish a message to topic\_xyz, the Amazon SNS policy would allow the action\.